dhelonious/mastodon-snap/docs/maintenance.md

 You can further control which content to clean up by using the `cleanup.media`, `cleanup.previews`, `cleanup.statuses` and `cleanup.orphans` settings.

+> [!NOTE]
-> Note: Depending on the activity on your server, the amount of storage required for media can be significant.
+> Depending on the activity on your server, the amount of storage required for media can be significant.
 Reducing the number of days media is kept should help in this case.

 ## Generate secrets